bubblegan/brocolli-co/README.md

 ### React Hook Form

-- I used this library to build the **invitation request form**, taking advantage of its simplicity and efficiency in managing form state and validation.
+- I used this library to build the `<InvitationRequestForm>` taking advantage of its simplicity and efficiency in managing form state and validation.

 ### Unit Testing

-- I focused on writing tests for the **InvitationRequestForm** since it is the most frequently used feature by users.
+- I focused on writing tests for the `<InvitationRequestForm>` since it is the most frequently used feature by users.
 - Additionally, I wrote tests for the **validation schema** to ensure data constraints are consistently enforced.

 ## Development